Teaching AI literacy in math class: 6 practical activities

 Once students grasp these ideas through hands-on activities, they can begin exploring AI tools directly.
 Platforms like SchoolAI and its Spaces feature let you create guided AI experiences where students apply their new understanding, asking critical questions about how the AI reaches conclusions.

-Students often believe AI learns continuously as they use it, that training data is saved and reused in real-time.
+Students often believe AI learns continuously as they use it — that training data is saved and reused in real-time.
 This misunderstanding makes AI seem almost mysterious or magical rather than mathematical, preventing students from developing the critical analytical perspective needed for responsible AI use.

 When students ask, "Is the AI getting smarter as I use it?" explain using statistical concepts: "The model stores patterns as mathematical parameters, like equations, not raw data.
 It applies those patterns to make predictions, but doesn't update them unless retrained."

 You can make this concrete using examples students already understand.
 Show how a linear regression model stores slope and intercept values, not the original data points.
 When new data arrives, the model applies those stored parameters without changing them.
 This connects to algebraic concepts like function notation: the model is essentially f(x), which stays constant unless the parameters are recalculated with new training data.
-This mathematical framing transforms AI from mysterious to understandable.

 Another common misconception is that AI "thinks" like humans.
 Decision tree activities demonstrate the mechanical nature of AI decisions.
 When students construct a decision tree to classify geometric shapes and realize they're following pure logic rules, they see AI's limitations firsthand.
+Teachers using SchoolAI's customizable Spaces can design guided interactions where students test these assumptions directly, discovering the boundaries of AI reasoning through hands-on exploration.

 Start small with one class period.
 Pick the activity that connects most naturally to your current unit.
 Teaching statistics?
 Add the dataset bias audit.
 Covering probability?
 Use the data shuffling activity.
 Working on logic?
 Try decision trees.